 - Investment Ranking 4 is used for investments that are performing substantially below our expectations and for which risk has increased substantially since the original or restructured investment.
 Investments with a ranking of 4 are those for which some loss of principal is expected and are generally those on which we are not accruing cash interest.

-At March 31, 2015 and September 30, 2014, the distribution of our investments on the 1 to 4 investment ranking scale at fair value was as follows:
+At March 31, 2016 and September 30, 2015, the distribution of our investments on the 1 to 4 investment ranking scale at fair value was as follows (dollars in thousands):

 |(1) Due to operating performance this ratio is not measurable and, as a result, is excluded from the total portfolio calculation.|